cr0hn/realtime-redis-backup/README.rst

 Limitations
 ===========

+- **VERY IMPORTANT**: Only one instance of `RRB` must be running at time.
+Otherwise each instance will overwrite data from Redis as many times as `RRD` instances.
 - Currently only watch for changes in string keys.
 This means that only watch for `SET` Redis command.
 - You can't mix in the same bucket data with `--versioning` flag and without them.
 If you mix these types first type read form S3 will be used as fomat.